JavaLearningTool/JavaLearningTool-challenges/README.md

 #### Loose String Equality

+When working with, creating, or printing Strings it is easy to add or forget a space or new line character.

+To combat this, when you have a MethodTester that is testing Strings, you can use loose string equality.
+This will Strip all spaces and new lines from the Strings you are testing.

+MethodTester has a method called `useLooseStringEquality` which will set the equalityTester to use loose String equality.

 ## CommandLineStandardOutTester

-### Description
+This is a type of MethodTester.
 These are the simplest kind of tests.
 The student writes the main method.
 Input is supplied as Command Line args and the Student makes print statements based on that input.
 The print statements are tested for accuracy.

 ### Creation